kforner/fuzzycoco/README.md

   - [INSTALL.md](./INSTALL.md): how to build and install the software
   - [USAGE.md](./USAGE.md): how to run the software
+  - [PARAMS.md](./PARAMS.md): the description of the algorithm parameters
   - [DEV.md](./DEV.md): instructions for developers and library users
   - [CHANGELOG.md](./CHANGELOG.md): All notable changes